 Equity capital is paid after meeting all other claims including that of preference shareholders.
 They take risk both regarding dividend and return of capital.
-Equity share capital cannot be
+Equity share capital cannot be redeemed during the lifetime of the company.

 Features of Equity Shares: